View underlying data

 Who has access to this feature

-Users with permission to explore the underlying dataset of a visualization — typically those with the Explorer, Analyst, or Admin roles — can use this feature.
+Users with permission to explore the associated dataset can view underlying data in a dashboard — typically those with the Explorer, Analyst, or Admin roles.

 This feature is not available to users accessing visualizations via shareable links, as they are limited to Viewer role.